 A person who deserves greater recognition for her work in Henfield is Miss Margaret Knowles of Henfield Place.
 She gave a large tract of land, part of the garden of her house, to the village to be used as a recreational area for the children of the village.
 The gift was to commemorate the Silver Jubilee of King George V in 1935, and was therefore known as the King’s Field (next to the sports centre).
 An oak tree was planted in memory of the gift, but was unfortunately felled during the building of Northcroft.
 The land originally bounded Upper Station Rd, but in the 1960s houses were built along the road and additional land was acquired at the side to compensate.
 There is now no recognition of her gift to the village.

-Miss Knowles was born in London to a Charles Julius Kino.
+Miss Knowles was born in London to a Charles Julius Kino on 22nd May 1877.
 Family tradition gives his birthplace as Russia, coming to England during the 1870s.
 He married Louisa Essinger in London in 1874.
 The 1881 census shows them living in Edinburgh Terrace, London.
-Margaret had 2 siblings, Hugh C, and Guy J. F. Guy was a civil engineer who started a motor vehicle company with Lucien Legros, the son of the artist Alphonse Legros.
-They produced the ‘Iris’ car which was described as ‘cumbersome and slow’ with a slow revving engine and was nicknamed the ‘Old Buggerinas’.
+Margaret had 4 siblings, Hugh C, and Guy J. F. and Kate C. and Mabel.
+Guy was a civil engineer who started a motor vehicle company with Lucien Legros, the son of the artist Alphonse Legros.
+They produced the ‘Iris’ car, which in early days at least was described as ‘cumbersome and slow’ with a slow revving engine and was nicknamed the ‘Old Buggerinas’.

 Charles Kino is recorded as a tailor and woollen Warehouseman.
 By 1891 the family name changes to Knowles.
 It would seem that Charles also indulged in property development in London and built 7 blocks of apartments on Prince of Wales Drive, possibly with Lord Battersea.